-Enter "NIL" if the Beacon Message is invalid per document C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)".
+If no information is available in the current alert, then the activation type is provided from the most recent alert (based on detect time) with available information.
+Enter "NIL" if no information is available or the Beacon Message is invalid per document C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)".